 Centers of wealth, power and influence have shifted numerous times throughout history, yet inequality between and within borders has endured as a defining characteristic of human civilization.
 Today, wealth and power are concentrated in the more industrialized nations of the so-called Global North which consists primarily of European and North American countries.
 On the other hand, governments of "developing" countries in Africa and the Middle East, Asia, Eastern Europe, and Latin America struggle to meet challenges posed by severe and endemic poverty, growing inequality, conflict, environmental degradation exacerbated by climate change, and numerous other constraints on their capacity to provide for the growing needs of growing populations.
 But what factors have led to the making of the Global South?
-Why are poor countries affected the latter's growth, and how do their interactions shape poverty and inequality in developing countries today?
+Why are poor countries poor and rich countries rich?
+How have historical relationships between the now rich and poor countries affected the latter's growth, and how do their interactions shape poverty and inequality in developing countries today?
 How do these disparities manifest within the countries of the Global North?